States given more time to work on health exchanges

 "It's always been expected that if the president got reelected, a lot of states sitting on the sidelines would realize they don't want the federal government building a state health insurance system.
 That's what we're seeing happening."

+But they now have until December 14 to file blueprints showing how they would operate the marketplaces.
+So far, about 13 states are well on their way to setting up their own exchanges.

-States can also choose to develop their exchange in partnership with the federal government, and as many as 30 could go that route.
+States can also choose to develop their exchange in partnership with the federal government.
+As many as 30 could go that route.

-Sebelius said states preferring a partnership now have until February 15, 2013, to declare their intentions and prepare the appropriate paperwork.
+Sebelius said states that prefer a partnership now have until February 15, 2013, to declare their intentions and prepare the appropriate paperwork.
 She said states can still apply to run exchanges in subsequent years but emphasized that the start date for coverage has not changed.

-"Consumers in all 50 states and the District of Columbia will have access to insurance through these new marketplaces on January 1, 2014, as scheduled, with no delays," she said in the letter.
+"Consumers in all 50 states and the District of Columbia will have access to insurance through these new marketplaces on January 1, 2014, as scheduled, with no delays," she said in the letter, which described the deadline extension as a response to state requests for more time.

+Analysts characterized the extension as a substantial offer from the federal government.

+"It's about as far as they reasonably could extend, knowing that the systems have to be ready by Oct 1, 2013," said Patrick Howard, who advises states on healthcare issues for Deloitte.

-The reform law, the most sweeping health legislation since the mid-1960s, would extend health coverage to more than 30 million uninsured Americans.
+The Affordable Care Act, the most sweeping health legislation since the 1960s, would extend health coverage to more than 30 million uninsured Americans.
 About half would receive coverage through a planned expansion of the Medicaid program for the poor, and the other half through the exchanges.

-The list of states that say they will not participate in the healthcare exchanges grew this week when Virginia and Kansas said they would not cooperate with the federal reform.
+The list of states that say they will not participate in the healthcare exchanges grew this week when Virginia and Kansas added their names.

 Texas, South Dakota, South Carolina, Alaska and Florida confirmed to Reuters on Friday that they will not participate in exchanges.
 Louisiana had also opposed the plan before the election, but officials there did not respond to inquiries about their plans under Obama's second term.

+"We're willing to look at the information and move forward.
+But we can't move forward if we don't have information from the Obama administration.
+So we're in a holding pattern," she said.

+Several Republican advocacy groups are expected to push against the implementation of Obama's healthcare law.
+Americans for Prosperity, a conservative non-profit in part funded by billionaire Koch brothers, on Friday urged U.S. governors to reject the state-based exchange options, calling them "flawed" and "bloated bureaucracies" that put states' budgets at risk.

-(Writing by David Morgan; Editing by Michele Gershberg, Eric Walsh and Claudia Parsons)
+(Writing by David Morgan; Editing by Michele Gershberg, Eric Walsh, Claudia Parsons and David Gregorio)

 Pfizer Inc has hiked the price of nearly a hundred drugs by an average of 20 percent so far this year in the United States, the Financial Times reported on Friday.